pingcap/docs-dm/en/precheck.md

     - REPLICATION SLAVE of global level
     - REPLICATION CLIENT of global level
     - RELOAD of global level
-    - SELECT of global level, or database level, or table level
+    - SELECT of global level, database level, or table level

 + The compatibility of the upstream MySQL table schema